iFranko/iFranko/README.md

 ## Hi My Name is Frank Kufer

-Hi, my name is Frank Kufer and I am a Computer System Technology/Software developer student at Mohawk College in my third year.
+Hi, my name is Frank Kufer and I am a third year software developer student at Mohawk College.
-I found my passion and love for this field after one year of taking an Electrical Engineering course and decided to learn more about programming.
+Prior to this, I was enrolled in an Electrical engineering program.
+While taking various courses, I found my passion and had immense interest in the different language and coding classes.
+This led me to enroll in the Computer Systems Technology program.
-Currently, I am looking to land a co-op job position to help me build and sharpen my software/programming skills in a work environment.
+I am currently looking to land a co-op position to help me build and sharpen my software/programming skills in a work environment.

 :mailbox: Email me @